 The biggest mistake you can make is copying and pasting chunks of text from job postings or descriptions directly into your resume.
 Of course, you need to show how your skills as an educator relate to those detailed in the job description.
 Don’t use the language of the advertisement verbatim.

-Not only will this hint at a distinct lack of imagination, but is copyright infringement.
+Not only will this hint at a distinct lack of imagination, but it is copyright infringement.
 Furthermore, it will leave the prospective employer wondering whether you know what is included in your resume.
 The trick is to weave the selected education resume keywords into your resume in a natural way.
 (It may help if you viewed our education resume samples)

 Use descriptive keywords when describing your past work experiences and accomplishments.
-Start your phrases in the past tense, listing them in bulleted format.
+Start your phrases in the past tense, listing them in a bulleted format.
 This method will make your statements dramatic and descriptive.
 Example descriptive words include: achieved, decreased, planned, produced, restructured, transformed, initiated, supervised, and managed.

 Showcase your competence in a particular field by using keywords that highlight your competencies and expertise.

-Examples of teaching keywords include classroom management, curriculum design and implementation, educational program evaluation, IEPs, and assessments, cooperative learning, growth mindset, personalized learning, reflective teaching, research-based practices, instructional strategies, collaborative environments, teacher-based teams, data-driven analysis, blended learning, coding, digital literacy, embedding technology, and flipped classroom.
+Examples of teaching keywords include classroom management, curriculum design, and implementation, educational program evaluation, IEPs, and assessments, cooperative learning, growth mindset, personalized learning, reflective teaching, research-based practices, instructional strategies, collaborative environments, teacher-based teams, data-driven analysis, blended learning, coding, digital literacy, embedding technology, and flipped classroom.